 The procurement and use of agency staff is overseen at board level, managed effectively and risks are mitigated by specific due diligence and contract management processes.
 There uses only specified, reputable employment agencies and verifies the practices of any new agency before accepting workers from them.

-In the purchase of other equipment, accommodation, travel, goods and services, we expect our companies to manage their activities efficiently and effectively.
-We always seek to source goods and services from reputable and recognised organisations.
+In the purchase of equipment, accommodation, travel, goods and services, we expect the companies in the Group to source goods and services from reputable and recognised organisations.